-The safe recruitment of staff into schools/units is the first step to safeguarding and promoting the welfare of vulnerable people in education and care settings.
+The safe recruitment of staff in to schools/units is the first step to safeguarding and promoting the welfare of vulnerable people in education and care settings.

-This policy applies to all staff and contractors and should be read in conjunction with the Child Protection Policy; the Safeguarding Adults Policy; the Equal Opportunities, Diversity and Inclusion Policy and the Recruitment and Selection Policy, the Children Act 1989 and 2004 and the guidance given by the Government in the report "Safeguarding Children and Safer Recruitment in Education" and the Care Act 2014.
+This policy applies to all staff and contractors and should be read in conjunction with the Child Protection Policy; the Safeguarding Adults Policy; the Equal Opportunities, Diversity and Inclusion Policy and the Recruitment and Selection Policy, the Children Act 1989 and 2004 and the guidance given by the Government in the report "Safeguarding Children and Safer Recruitment in Education" and the Care Act 2014

-Our full Safer Recruitment Policy can be found in the Key Policies and Documents section of our website and is essential reading prior to undertaking work on behalf of Axcis Education Recruitment.
+Our full Safer Recruitment Policy can be found here, and is essential reading prior to undertaking work on behalf of Axcis Education Recruitment.